tmo1/sms-ie/README.md

 SMS and MMS messages include phone numbers ("addresses") but not the names of the communicating parties.
 The contact information displayed by Android is generated by cross-referencing phone numbers with the device's Contacts database.
 When exporting messages, SMS Import / Export does this cross-referencing in order to include the contact names in its output; this is why permission to read Contacts in necessary.
 When importing, included contact names are ignored, since the app (at least currently) does not add entries to or modify the Android Contacts database during message import.
 The best way to maintain the association of messages with contacts is to separately transfer contacts to the device into which SMS Import / Export is importing messages, via either SMS Import / Export's contacts export / import functionality or Android's built in contacts export / import functionality.
 Contacts cross-referencing is performed for call log export as well, despite the fact that call log metadata will often already include the contact name; see below for a discussion of this point.

-## JSON Structure
+## (ND)JSON Structure

-Following is the structure of the JSON currently exported by SMS Import / Export; this is subject to change in future versions of the app.
+Following is the structure of the (ND)JSON currently exported by SMS Import / Export; this is subject to change in future versions of the app.

 ### Messages

-The exported JSON is an array of JSON objects representing messages, SMSs followed by MMSs.
+The exported NDJSON is a series of lines, each consisting of a JSON object representing a message, SMSs followed by MMSs.
 Each JSON message object contains a series of tag-value pairs taken directly from Android's internal message data / metadata structures, documented in the Android API Reference: [SMS](https://developer.android.com/reference/android/provider/Telephony.TextBasedSmsColumns), [MMS](https://developer.android.com/reference/android/provider/Telephony.BaseMmsColumns).
 In addition, SMS Import / Export adds some other tag-value pairs and child JSON objects, as described below.
+(All tags added by the app to message JSON objects and their children are prefixed with a double underscore ("__") to clearly indicate that they have been added by the app and are not present in Android's message structures.)

 #### SMS Messages

 In SMS messages, the value of `type` specifies (among other things) the direction of the message: the two most common values are `1`, denoting "inbox" (i.e., received), and `2`, denoting "sent".

 SMS messages contain a single `address` tag; depending on the message direction, this is either the sender or receiver address.
 SMS Import / Export attempts to look up the address in the Android Contacts database.
-If this is successful, a tag-value pair of the form `"display_name": "Alice"` is added to the SMS message object.
+If this is successful, a tag-value pair of the form `"__display_name": "Alice"` is added to the SMS message object.

 #### MMS Messages

 MMS message objects have the following additions to the tag-value pairs of their internal Android MMS representation:

- - A tag-value pair of the form `"sender_address": { ... }`
+ - A tag-value pair of the form `"__sender_address": { ... }`

- - A tag-value pair of the form `"recipient_addresses": [ { ... }, { ... } ]`.
-The child JSON objects associated with `sender_address` and `recipient_addresses` contain a series of tag-value pairs taken directly from Android's internal MMS address structure, documented [here](https://developer.android.com/reference/android/provider/Telephony.Mms.Addr), plus possibly a single added tag-value pair of the form `"display_name": "Alice"`, as with SMS messages.
+ - A tag-value pair of the form `"__recipient_addresses": [ { ... }, { ... } ]`.
+The child JSON objects associated with `__sender_address` and `__recipient_addresses` contain a series of tag-value pairs taken directly from Android's internal MMS address structure, documented [here](https://developer.android.com/reference/android/provider/Telephony.Mms.Addr), plus possibly a single added tag-value pair of the form `"__display_name": "Alice"`, as with SMS messages.

- - A tag-value pair of the form `"parts": [ { ... }, { ... }]`, where the child JSON objects contain a series of tag-value pairs taken directly from Android's internal MMS part structure, documented [here](https://developer.android.com/reference/android/provider/Telephony.Mms.Part), plus, for parts containing binary data (assuming binary data inclusion is checked), a tag-value pair of the form `"binary_data": "<Base64 encoded binary data>"`.
-(If there is [a problem accessing the binary data](https://github.com/tmo1/sms-ie/issues/42), then this tag-value pair may not be present.)
+ - A tag-value pair of the form `"__parts": [ { ... }, { ... }]`, where the child JSON objects contain a series of tag-value pairs taken directly from Android's internal MMS part structure, documented [here](https://developer.android.com/reference/android/provider/Telephony.Mms.Part).

+Android stores binary data of MMS parts as individual files in its filesystem.
+SMS Import / Export copies these files directly into a `data/` directory in the ZIP file, retaining their original filenames (without the full path).
+The association of these files with MMS parts is based on the values of the [`_DATA`](https://developer.android.com/reference/android/provider/Telephony.Mms.Part#_DATA) tags of the MMS parts.
+(SMS Import / Export utilizes only the actual filename (the last segment of the path) for this association.
+If there is [a problem accessing the binary data](https://github.com/tmo1/sms-ie/issues/42), then the data may not be present.)

 ### Call Logs